Skip to main content

 You need to be able to understand what you're signing and express your wishes clearly.
 If there's any question, get it done now rather than waiting.
 If capacity is already significantly impaired, your family may need to pursue a court-appointed guardianship or conservatorship — which is exactly what these documents are designed to avoid.

 Someone who will advocate for your wishes, even under pressure.
 That's not always the person who loves you most — sometimes it's the person who can stay calm in a crisis and push back on doctors or family members if needed.
-Make sure they know what you want and are willing to follow through.
+They need to know what you want and be willing to follow through.

 You can still sign healthcare directives and powers of attorney — those work regardless of whether you have a trust.
 If you have time and energy, creating a trust now avoids probate for your family later.
 If you don't, focus on the healthcare documents first.